CRI-Biocore/scRNA-2025-Workshop3/README.md

 Participants will work through each step of a typical scRNA-seq workflow using widely used tools such as 10x Genomics Cell Ranger, DoubletDecon, and Seurat.**

-**This workshop will cover the topics listed below.
-You can access the presentation slides by [downloading Workshop Slides (PDF)](./docs/Presentation_June2025_scRNAseq.pdf) **
+### 🔬 Workshop Agenda: Introduction to scRNA-seq Data Analysis

+This workshop will guide participants through the essential steps of single-cell RNA-seq analysis using 10X Genomics data and CRI's HPC resources.
+It will primarily focus on a series of foundational, hands-on sessions designed to introduce practical approaches to scRNA-seq analysis.

+- **1. 🧪 Introduction to CRI's HPC Environment (randi)**
+  - Learn how to access and log into CRI's randi HPC
+- **2. Overview to 10X Genomics scRNA-seq Technology  **
+- **3. Overview of Cell Ranger Pipeline  **
+- **4. 🧪 Hands-on: Running Cell Ranger `count` Command  **
+- **5. 🧪 Hands-on: Quality Control and Pre-processing of Count Matrix  **
+   - Filtering, metrics evaluation, and initial exploration
+- **6. 🧪 Hands-on: Normalization and Clustering of Individual Samples  **
+   - Seurat-based pipeline to process each sample separately
+- **7. 🧪 Hands-on: Integration of Multiple Samples  **
+   - Combining datasets for cross-condition comparison
+- **8. 🧪 Hands-on: Normalization and Clustering on Integrated Data  **
+   - Standardizing and analyzing the merged dataset
+- **9. 🧪 Hands-on: Dimensionality Reduction and Visualization  **
+   - Using UMAP and t-SNE to visualize cell populations
+- **10. 🧪 Hands-on: Differential Expression Analysis  **
+   - Identify genes that differ between clusters or conditions

-Please share your feedback on topics you'd like to see covered, or any questions you have for our workshop learning series, either through [this survey link](https://mycri.cri.uchicago.edu/educations/trainings/77/survey/) or by emailing me at yli22@bsd.uchicago.edu.
+> **Note:** Please share your feedback on topics you'd like to see covered, or any questions you have for our workshop learning series, either through [this survey link](https://mycri.cri.uchicago.edu/educations/trainings/77/survey/) or by emailing me at yli22@bsd.uchicago.edu.